-• Interest rate does not change for the term of the loan.

-• Fixed interest rates can be used by credit cards, operating, machinery, livestock or buildings and land.
+- Interest rate does not change for the term of the loan. - Fixed interest rates can be used by credit cards, operating, machinery, livestock, buildings, or land loans. - Fixed interest rates are beneficial if you expect interest rates are going to increase in the future. - A valid assumption on long term debt in the current environment.

-Fees

-- Recurring Fees happens when a lender automatically charges a borrower for specified products or services on a prearranged schedule. - Recurring fees requires the lender to get the borrower's initial permission. - One-time Fees is a cost of borrowing that occurs at the a specified time and is not repeated over the duration of the loan agreement. - Examples: document preparation fees, appraisal fees, loan origination fees.
+- Recurring Fees happens when a lender automatically charges a borrower for specified products or services on a prearranged schedule. - Recurring fees requires the lender to get the borrower's initial permission. - One-time Fees is a cost of borrowing that occurs at a specified time (usually loan origination) and is not repeated over the duration of the loan agreement. - Examples: document preparation fees, appraisal fees, loan origination fees. - Fees must be disclosed to the borrower!